postgresml/postgresml/pgml-cms/docs/introduction/getting-started/connect-your-app.md

 Our SDK comes with zero additional dependencies.
 The core of the SDK is written in Rust, and we provide language bindings and native packaging & distribution.

 ### Test the connection

+Once you have installed our SDK into your environment, you can test connectivity to our cloud with just a few lines of code:

 {% tabs %}
 {% tab title="JavaScript" %}